Code-Institute-Submissions/bukiedow-CMED/README.md

 ### CREDITS
 #### Content
 * Most part of the code was written by me and crosschecked with bootstrap and w3schools.com
+* for the maps, google api and typescript was used.

 #### Acknowledgements
 I received inspiration for this project from being tired of the endless NHS wait times.
 I also received inspiration from Brian Washby- a friend -from whom I first saw and loved mixed colour schemes for websites.